-Subscribe to our newsletter to get all the updates on our cure-related initiatives, partnerships and events delivered right to your inbox.
+Subscribe to our newsletter to get all our blog posts and articles on our cure-related initiatives, partnerships and events delivered right to your inbox.

 And why do I want to believe?
 Oddly, because I don’t believe.
 I don’t believe things will just work themselves out.
 I don’t believe that there are ‘adults in the room’ who know more than the rest of us and have ALL of our best interests in mind.
 And more pointedly, I don’t believe that cures for paralysis will materialize if we just let the status quo play out and simply relinquish our trust to a handful of experts.